partmor/ezaero/CONTRIBUTING.rst

    :code:`pip install --editable /path/to/ezaero/[dev]` (this means that the installed code will change as soon as you change it in the download location).
-6. Run `tox -e check` to check all the formatting is right.
+6. Run :code:`tox -e check` to check all the formatting is right.
-7. Run `pytest` to check all the functional tests pass.
+7. Run :code:`pytest` to check all the functional tests pass.
 8. Create a new branch.
 9. Make changes and commit.
 10. `Push to your fork <https://help.github.com/articles/pushing-to-a-remote/>`_.